 My first notable experience with this practice was many years ago when my son was in kindergarten.
 We lived just a few blocks from his school and I got a lot of joy from walking him there in the morning.
 Then, a few weeks before school let out for the summer, I discovered that we would need to move.
 Knowing I’d be unlikely to be able to walk him anymore after that happened, I keenly felt the coming loss of this treasured time.
 So I decided to enjoy the walks to the max during those last weeks.
 As a result, I have sweet memories of that time and no lingering regrets.

-Recently, just the day after the death of activist priest Daniel Berrigan was reported in the newspaper, I happened upon the following quote from him in a Zen book:
+Recently, just the day after the death of activist priest Daniel Berrigan was reported in the newspaper, I happened upon the following quote from him:

 These many beautiful days cannot be lived again.